-To help you understand we have develop a sample student budget for you with family and without family.
-Please note that this is to be used as guide only, as the actual cost of living depends upon the individual students circumstance and lifestyle.
+To help you understand the costs involved we have developed a sample student budget for you with family and without family.
+Please note that this is to be used as a guide only, as the actual cost of living depends upon the individual student's circumstance and lifestyle.

 Sample weekly expenses

 |Lone person aged under 35||Couple only(reference person aged under 35)||Couple with kids(eldest child under 5)||Couple with kids(eldest child between 5-14)||Couple with kids(eldest child between 14-24)|